 I will call on a student at random and ask them questions about the current case or other source to get a conversation started.
 When we reach a logical stopping point, I’ll call on someone else to discuss the next case, or to bring out a different angle on the current one.

 Attendance in class is required.
 Especially in view of the other significant demands on your time and the challenges of a global pandemic, I will be understanding about conflicts and flexible in working with you to make alternative arrangements as needed.
 That said, consistent unexcused absences are not okay, and may lead to a reduced grade or exclusion from the course (after reasonable written warning).

 Please arrive promptly.
 I promise that we will end on time, but that means we must start on time.
 Bring the readings with you, either on your computer or in hard copy.

 This is a hybrid course.
-If you are joining by Zoom, please remember to mute your microphone except when you are speaking.
-Turn your camera on when you can, although I recognize that with the diversity of living situations and Covid improvisations this is not always possible.
-It is possible that due to weather or pandemic-related childcare problems I may sometimes need to switch the entire class to Zoom for a day; I will do my best to give you as much advance notice as I can when this is the case.
+If you are joining by Zoom, please remember to turn on your camera and to mute your microphone except when you are speaking.
+If you do not have another convenient space, room 276 in the law school is reserved for this course and you are always welcome to join from there.
+It is possible that due to weather or childcare problems I may sometimes need to switch the entire class to Zoom for a day; I will do my best to give you as much advance notice as I can when this is the case.

 Questions are always welcome, even when we are discussing something else.
 Occasionally I will ask you to hold a question because we are about to answer it in a few minutes when discussing another case, but otherwise I will do my best to answer all questions immediately.
 If something is unclear to you, it is probably unclear to your classmates – and sometimes it is unclear to me, too.